Internews

 Internews Network, now Internews, is a 501(c)(3) organization incorporated in California, formed in 1982.
 It was founded by David M. Hoffman, Kim Spencer, and Evelyn Messinger.
 The president and CEO is Jeanne Bourgault.

 Internews Europe is an independent media development organization, based in London, United Kingdom and relying mainly on European funding.
 Internews Europe is chaired by Mark Stephens.
 One of the organization's first projects was a series of Spacebridges that connected the U.S. and Soviet Union by satellite, a program that culminated with a TV series named "Capital to Capital" that aired on ABC and won an Emmy Award in 1988.

 In early 2015, Internews Network and Internews Europe began to integrate more closely and operate cooperatively with independent boards of directors.

+According to Anadolu, a Turkish state-run media agency, Internews is "suspected of promoting covert censorship and media control" and has received significant US government funding.
+The Center for Public Integrity wrote that "the vast majority of Internews’ efforts are bankrolled by the U.S. Agency for International Development and other federal sources."
+Its board of directors has included several (former) US government officials.

 Overview

+According to their mission statement, "Internews is a nonprofit that supports independent media in 100 countries — from radio stations in refugee camps, to hyper-local news outlets, to filmmakers and technologists.
+Internews trains journalists and digital rights activists, tackles disinformation, and offers business expertise to help media outlets thrive financially.
+For 40 years, it has helped partners reach millions of people with trustworthy information that saves lives, improves livelihoods, and holds institutions accountable."

-Internews Network is primarily supported by grants, with over 80 percent of their funding coming from the US government.
-According to the Internews 2011 990 filings, 100% of its funding comes from public sources, making them completely dependent upon government funding, meaning that none of the private funding sources cited below any longer support Internews.
-Funders have included the AOL-Time Warner Foundation, the Beagle Foundation, the Carnegie Corporation of New York, and others.
-The US Agency for International Development and the US Department of State provide the overwhelming (99.98%) of funding for Internews operations per Internews 2009 990 filings.
+According to Internews' 2021 990 form, the organization is primarily supported by the US and European governments, with additional support from foundations and individuals.
+Funders have included the AOL-Time Warner Foundation, the Beagle Foundation, the Carnegie Corporation of New York, the Bill & Melinda Gates Foundation and others.